TatsianaGouteeva/ios-test/README.md

-# Test task Gouteeva
+# List of publicly available GitHub accounts.
+Gouteeva

-The repository is used to store a test task for the position of iOS developer.

-The project is an iOS client application for [GitHub API](https://developer.github.com/v3/users/).
+The repository is used to store a project, which is an iOS client application for [GitHub API](https://developer.github.com/v3/users/).
 The application gets a list of publicly available information about someone with a GitHub account.

 ### Requirements